 Support and Resources for Student Concerns

 Your academic experience is of paramount importance.
-So if during your education you encounter behaviors that are concerning, disruptive, or impeding your or other students' performance, you can reach out to the World Campus Conduct, Care, and Concern staff to express your concerns.
+If during your education, you encounter behaviors that are worrying, disruptive, or impeding your or other students' performance, you can reach out to the World Campus Care and Concern staff.
 Our staff can help students who are feeling challenged by something other than a mental health concern, which can be addressed by our Mental Health Case Manager.